 Texting while driving is banned in Pennsylvania.
 Texting while driving is concidered a primary offense.
 This means that you can be pulled over with texting as the only offense.
 In Pennsylvania, distracted driving is listed as a category on police crash report forms.

 Pennsylvania requires seabelt use.
 Seatbelt enforcement is concidered secondary, which means you cannot be pulled over for violating a seatbelt law.
 The fine for a seatbelt law violation in Pennsylvania is $10.00.
-Safety belt laws very state-by-state.
-Consult your states Department of Transportation for specific seatbelt use laws.
+Seatbelt laws very by state.
+Many states require passengers to wear seatbelts as well.